zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 1-What do we seek to explain?.md

 As for the age based argument->less old people=less people at risk: less support/need for harsher measures.
 ##### Classifying answers
 ![[Pasted image 20250916153617.png]]
 - Functionalism: *what is the challenge that the policy aims to solve*?
-Because it affects the policy.
+It affects the policy.
 - Institutionalism: the rules of the political system also shape the policy.
 - Structuralism: the strength or unequal presence of diverse social groups with different preferences affects the policy.
 - Culturalism: the preferences specific to the inhabitants of a country affect its policies.